-- "Connected" means those rating units which receive an ordinary water supply. - "Serviceable" means those rating units which are situated within 100 metres from any part to the water works to which water can be but is not supplied. - "Residential" means all properties used primarily for residential accommodation of a single household or used for residential purposes and not otherwise classified or which are vacant or of not determined use of those differential categories and situated in an area which residential dwellings are permitted. - "Other" means all rating units used primarily for purposes other than residential purposes.
+- "Connected" means those rating units which receive an ordinary water supply. - "Serviceable" means those rating units which are situated within 100 metres from any part of the water works to which water can be but is not supplied.

 a Urban